Rick's Free Auto Repair Advice

 Notice the pores in the sintered bronze bearing.
 That’s where the oil hides out

 The sleeve is then place under high vacuum and oil is added.
 The oil is literally sucked into the voids between the ground up brass particles and it’s that oil that provides lubrication.
-Unfortunately, sintered brass sleeve bearings down self-lubricate well at colder temperatures.
+Unfortunately, sintered brass sleeve bearings don’t self-lubricate well at colder temperatures.

-Start stop starters use different solenoids
+They use different solenoids

 Beefed up traditional starter